tjcw/screensavers/README.md

 Scripts and tooling to create Live Linux distributions and turn them into screensavers for use on Microsoft Windows systems.

-Prebuilt distributions available on the Internet Archive [Best so far](https://archive.org/details/linux-screensavers-for-windows) [Linux Foundation version](https://archive.org/details/LF-Linux-screensavers-for-Windows) [Original 2005 edition](https://archive.org/details/linux-screensavers-for-windows-2005)
+Prebuilt distributions are available on the Internet Archive [Best so far](https://archive.org/details/linux-screensavers-for-windows) [Linux Foundation version](https://archive.org/details/LF-Linux-screensavers-for-Windows) [Original 2005 edition](https://archive.org/details/linux-screensavers-for-windows-2005)